-L.14sq. same petendum etc - he now reveals his real reason for writing to the Easterns, namely, that they might secure his return from exile.
+L.14sq. sane petendum etc - he now reveals his real reason for writing to the Easterns, namely, that they might secure his return from exile.

 CONCLUSION.
-Because the bishops addressed in this letter still rely on the creed of Sirmium 351, there is good reason to suppose that the letter itself must have been written before the synod of Sirmium met in August 357 and issued the second Sirmian creed.
+Because the bishops addressed in this letter still rely on the creed of Sirmium 351, there is good reason to suppose that the letter itself must have been written before the synod of Sir mium met in August 357 and issued the second Sirmian creed.

 It is not difficult to guess Liberius' reason for writing to those Easterns.
 They were the bishops with most influence over Constantius at this particular time, and so the most hopeful way of securing a return from exile was to obtain it through their intercession.
 Unfortunately for Liberius, those Eastern bishops were too preoccupied with their own affairs at this time to pay much attention to his plea.
-Until 356 the Arians had been united in a common bond of resistance to the Nicenes, but they were by no means a homogeneous mass, and, with their victory in that year, they soon began to divide into splinter-groups, of which the three most important were (a) the Semiarians (b) the Acacians (or Homoeans) and (c) the Anomoeans, with each group engaged in a desperate struggle for supremacy.
-It is not surprising that, in such a situation as this, Liberius met with little success and was compelled to look elsewhere for support 60.
+Until 356 the Arians had been united in a common bond of resistance to the Nicenes, but they were by no means a/ a homogeneous mass, and, with their victory in that year, they soon began to divide into splinter-groups, of which the three most important were (a) the Semiarians (b) the Acacians (or Homoeans) and (c) the Anomoeans, with each group engaged in a desperate struggle for supremacy.
+It is not surprising that, in such a situation as this, Liberius met with little success and was compelled to look elsewhere for support.

-This letter (E VII, 8) provides an interesting link with Liberius' attitude before his exile.
+This letter (B VII, 8) provides an interesting link with Liberius' attitude before his exile.
 From A VII it is evident that Liberius, when first raised to the episcopate, proceeded very cautiously with regard to Athanasius; in this letter to the Emperor he adopts a non-committal position, neither justifying nor condemning the bishop of Alexandria; but at the same time he does show himself anxious to secure a fair judgment.
 He appears, not as a zealous or extreme supporter of Athanasius, but rather as an independent judge whose sole concern is to secure a fair trial for the accused.
-In E VII, 8 this attitude is brought to its logical conclusion because he asserts that it is only when he knows that they have JUSTLY condemned Athanasius, that he has given his consent to their decision.
+In B VII, 8 this attitude is brought to its logical conclusion because he asserts that it is only when he knows that they have JUSTLY condemned Athanasius, that he has given his consent to their decision.

-Jotes.

-^{60.} cf. his letter to Vincent B VII, 11.
+Notes.
+60. cf. his letter to Vincent B VII, 11.

-E VII, 9 Narrative text.
+B VII, 9 Narrative text.

-WILLIAM It gives a list of the bishops who participated in the formulation of the perfidious Sirmian creed mentioned in B VII, 8.
+SUMMARY It gives a list of the bishops who participated in the formulation of the perfidious Sirmian creed mentioned in B VII, 8.

-CO.
-LEMMARY. p.170, L.3 apud Sirmium - i.e. the synow of Sirmium 351 cf. p.169 L.7 note.
+COMMENTARY. p.170, L.3 apud Sirmium - i.e. the synod of Sirmium 351.cf.p.169 L.7 note.

 L.5sq.
-For Mercissus, Theodorus, Basilius, Fudoxius, Demofilus, Marcus and Acacius of, A IV, 3 notes.
-For Ursacius and Valens of.
-A I p.45 L.15.
+For Narcissus, Theodorus, Basilius, Eudoxius, Demofilus, Marcus and Acacius cf. A IV, 3 notes.
+For Ursacius and Valens cf. A I p.45 L.15.
 For Macedonius A IV, 1 p.66 L.24,25.

-L.6 Cecropius - Cecropius was translated from the see of Laodicea in Phrygia to that of Micomedia in Bithymia by Constantius in 351 .
-Athanasius strongly condemns him and asserts that, like Auxentius of Milan and Epictetus of Centumcellae, he has secured his election through calumnies against the orthodox 62.
-He was one of those invited by George of Laodicea to attend the consecration of the church erected by Basil at Ancyra 35853.
-He perished in the earthquake at Nicomedia in August 35864.
+L.6 Cecropius - Cecropius was translated from the see of Laodicea in Phrygia to that of Nicomedia in Bithynia by Constantius in 351.
+Athanasius strongly condemns him and asserts that, like Auxentius of Milan and Epictetus of Centumcellae, he has secured his election through calumnies against the orthodox.
+He was one of those invited by George of Laodicea to attend the consecration of the church erected by Basil at Ancyra $358^{63}$ .
+He perished in the earthquake at Nicomedia in August $358^{64}$ .

-Silvanus - he was present as bishop of Tarsus at Ancyra 353, and later took a prominent part in the discussions at Seleucia 55.
+Silvanus - he was present as bishop of Tarsus at Ancyra 358, and later took a prominent part in the discussions at Seleucia.
 With/

-Ath.
+Notes.
+61. Ath.
 Hist.
 Ar.74.

-^{62.} Ep. ad Episc.
+62. Ep. ad Episc.
 Aeg.
-7.
+7. 63.
 Soz.
 IV, 13.
-Soz.
+64. Soz.
 IV, 16.

-Socr.
+65. Socr.
 II, 39.

-with the other legates, he went to Constantinople 66 and was deposed at the council there 67.
+448